 The most recent organised national survey of the barn owl breeding population conducted across the UK was undertaken between 1995 and 1997, and provided a national estimate of c.
 4,000 breeding pairs, using a standardised survey design (Toms et al., 2001).
+Although Toms (2014) subsequently considered this to be a little on the low side he gave no futher estimate of the (then) current size of the UK barn owl population.

 Over subsequent years, considerable conservation effort has been targeted at Britain's barn owl population, and expert groups and organisations have reported UK population-estimates of c.
-9,000 breeding pairs in 2011 (Shawyer, 2015^a) and 2014 (Shawyer, 2014).
+9,000 breeding pairs in 2011 (Shawyer, 2015a) and 2014 (Shawyer, 2014).
 The breeding population is currently estimated at between 9,000 and 12,000 pairs and considered close to the upper end of this range (Shawyer, 2019).